CodeMC/Documentation/docs/services/nexus/deploy.md

 }
 ```

-1. You can also set the URL directly here should you only need to deploy to the release or snapshot repository itself.
+1. Replace `{username}` with your GitHub Username used to login to CodeMC.
 2. You need to replace `GRADLE_PROJECT_MAVEN_USERNAME` and `GRADLE_PROJECT_MAVEN_PASSWORD` with the values you have defined in the [Prerquisites](#prerequisites) section of this page.
     Do **NOT** directly set the username and password here, as it would allow anyone to take and use it!
 ///